Call for Proposals – 2018 Data Science for Social Good

+The UW eScience Institute, in collaboration with the Cascadia Urban Analytics Cooperative, will open applications for the fifth offering of the Data Science for Social Good (DSSG) summer program in early 2019.
 We invite short proposals for 10-week data-intensive research projects requiring collaboration in scalable data management, statistical analysis and machine learning, open source software development, cloud and cluster computing, and/or visualization.
-Accepted projects will be undertaken by a team of four interdisciplinary students and co-led by the proposal PI and a Data Scientist in the eScience Institute (see Project Teams below).
+Accepted projects will be undertaken by a team of four interdisciplinary students and co-led by an external Project Lead identified in the proposal – usually the author(s) – and one or more Data Scientists in the eScience Institute (see Project Team Composition below)

-Project Teams – DSSG projects will be executed by a team consisting of an external Project Lead (typically the author(s) of the proposal), one or more Data Scientists from the eScience Institute, and four students (graduate and advanced undergraduate) who will be selected and paid by the eScience Institute.
+DSSG projects will be executed by a team consisting of an external Project Lead (typically the author(s) of the proposal), one or more Data Scientists from the eScience Institute, and four students (graduate and advanced undergraduate) who will be selected and paid by the eScience Institute.

 The Project Lead is expected to submit the project proposal.
 Together with the Data Scientists, the Project Leads will co-manage the student teams.
 The Project Lead will bear primary responsibility for project design and execution throughout the summer.
 The Data Scientists will provide guidance on methods, technologies, and best practices in extracting knowledge from large, noisy, and/or heterogeneous datasets, as well as general software engineering.
 Student responsibilities will vary from project to project, but their role may include developing code, selecting methods, conducting analyses, contributing to design, and incorporating stakeholder perspectives into the project.
 The project team may also include external mentors and stakeholders as appropriate.